 Step 10: What life could look like?
 Paint the picture of how much better life with your solution could be.
 What are the benefits?
 How will those benefits make them feel?

 Step 11: The moral?
 What lessons can be learned from your customer’s journey?

 Step 12: The new norm?
 End your story with real words, from real customers.

 By closely following these twelve steps and answering the attached questions, you can create great market positioning for your customer experience whilst closely aligning your marketing and sales teams.

 For best results, create a spreadsheet with the questions in bold in column A, the italic outline questions in column B, and in Column C add your Kickstarter copy.
 For an example see the image below.

 So far so good.
-If you are still with me on this one, you are certainly putting in the effort to find the right position and story for your saas platform.
-However, to ensure that you capitalise on the work you’ve done so far, you need to create an effective messaging framework.
+If you are still with us on this one, you are certainly putting in the effort to find the right position and story for your SaaS platform.
+However, to ensure that you capitalise on your work so far, you need to create an effective messaging framework.

 In the next section, we discuss how you can build a messaging framework that will enable you to drive forward in your business niche and accelerate your sales conversations from your digital channels.

 Building your successful messaging framework is easy enough if you follow these key steps.

 Your core value prop often appears on homepage headlines and is a clear, succinct statement of the unique value you offer customers.
 This should be closely tied to your positioning and have one, clear focal point.
 Length-wise, you’re looking at around 10-15 words.